June 4, 2026

 That is why sellers benefit from a measured, consultative approach.
 When your pricing, marketing, and documentation are aligned from the start, you are in a better position to attract qualified interest and keep the transaction moving.

-If you are considering selling riverfront property in Orford or Lyme, Alan DiStasio can help you evaluate the property’s market position, prepare the right materials, and create a tailored strategy for a confident sale.
+If you are considering selling riverfront property in Hanover, Orford, or Lyme, Alan DiStasio can help you evaluate the property’s market position, prepare the right materials, and create a tailored strategy for a confident sale.

 Stay up to date on the latest real estate trends.